Someguy123/steem-docker/README.md

 "I am the CEO of [@privex](https://steemit.com/@privex) - A VPS provider that accepts STEEM, is affordable, and [sells servers with a Zero Block Miss SLA](https://steemit.com/introduceyourself/@privex/we-are-privex-inc-we-accept-steem-protecting-your-privacy-in-the-cloud).

-I use @privex as my own witness.
+I use @privex for my own witness.
 As a proof of their quality, I haven't missed a block since moving to them TBD, and I get almost 60 blocks per day.
 (As of May 2017)

 You'll find plenty of people here on STEEM unaffiliated with us, praising our servers and network."

-You're free to use any other service provider.
+You're free to use any other server provider.
 I don't recommend running a witness server on your home internet; it is unlikely to be reliable enough for that purpose.

-Be aware that certain service providers have poor networks or hardware that may cause missed blocks.
+Be aware that certain server providers have poor networks or hardware that may cause missed blocks.
 So, you may need to try a few before you find one that's reliable enough for a witness node.

 To learn more about witnesses and what they do, check out my article: https://steemit.com/witness-category/@someguy123/seriously-what-is-a-witness-why-should-i-care-how-do-i-become-one-answer
 "